ipozdeev/it-skills-for-research/sql-basics.md

   - [resources](#resources)
   - [homework](#homework)

 SQL is a language for data queries created to efficiently manipulate data in relational databases.
-Do not be discouraged be the effort it takes to learn it: once in your toolbox, it will improve your research and job market game significantly!
+Do not be discouraged by the effort it takes to learn it: once in your toolbox, it will improve your research and job market game significantly!

 'Relational' means that there is a way to structure the data as a set of relations, whereby related things can be either placed in the same row of a table or explicitly linked across tables.
 Utilizing the established relations allows for a great computational power, and the better the structure of a relational database, the quicker data queries will be.